 Tour cost: $6750.
 Includes all lodging, all ground transportation beginning April 21, all breakfasts, welcome dinner, farewell dinner, park entrance fees, photo instruction, and critiques.

 Single supplement: $1000.

-Not included: International and domestic airfare, all lunches, all dinners except the welcome and farewell dinners, alcoholic beverages, visa and/or reciprocity fees for Argentina and Chile, trip insurance, taxi fare from the El Calafate Airport to the hotel on April 13, and items of a personal nature.
+Not included: International and domestic airfare, all lunches, all dinners except the welcome and farewell dinners, alcoholic beverages, visa and/or reciprocity fees for Argentina and Chile if in effect, trip insurance, taxi fare from the El Calafate Airport to the hotel on April 20, tips for local guides, and items of a personal nature.